philsturgeon/docs/src/_guides/openapi/code-first-php.md

           description: 'Not found'
 ```

-There is a lot more work to be done until 100% of your API is covered, but you can use these concepts to build out most things, and if you need any other help the [scribe reference documentation](https://zircote.github.io/scribe/reference/attributes.html) can help you out.
+There is a lot more work to be done until 100% of your API is covered, but you can use these concepts to build out most things, and if you need any other help the [Swagger-PHP reference documentation](https://zircote.github.io/swagger-php/reference/attributes.html) can help you out.

 ## Sample Code